-AMA President, Professor Brian Owler, said the AMA Vision Statement for General Practice Training 2016 puts the spotlight on the professional and personal rewards of a general practice career, with the aim of attracting more medical students into the specialty.
+Professor Owler said the AMA Vision Statement for General Practice Training 2016 puts the spotlight on the professional and personal rewards of a general practice career, with the aim of attracting more medical students into the specialty.

-The Vision Statement outlines key principles for the development of an appropriately trained and sustainable general practice workforce that meets individual and community needs, serves the most disadvantaged, and achieves health equity.
+“Our GP Vision Statement sets out key principles for the development of an appropriately trained and sustainable general practice workforce that meets individual and community needs, serves the most disadvantaged, and achieves health equity,” Professor Owler said.

-“The Vision Statement sets out what the AMA believes are the core values and priorities for GP training, and it will guide the AMA's advocacy in this area for 2016 and beyond,” Professor Owler said.
+“The Vision Statement sets out what the AMA believes are the core values and priorities for GP training, and it will guide the AMA's advocacy in this area for 2016 and beyond.”